launchmanifestocontextAIghostwritingagencies

 Your writers use it through the tools they already have.
 Claude, ChatGPT, Cursor — through MCP connectors that surface the right context dynamically.
 No copy-pasting.
 No stale docs.

 Context compounds.
-The more a client uses Griot, the sharper and more personalized their content becomes.
+The more you use Griot, the sharper and more personalized your content becomes.

 Griot doesn't help you sound like everyone else.
 It helps you sound more like you.